 Pediatric Care for Single Ventricle Heart Defects

-Specialists at University Hospitals Rainbow Babies & Children’s Hospital are dedicated to helping children and families cope with the challenges of a single ventricle diagnosis.
+Specialists at University Hospitals Rainbow Babies & Children’s Hospital are dedicated to helping children and families cope with the challenges of single ventricle heart disease.

-We are widely recognized for our leadership in staged surgeries to help relieve patients’ symptoms and improve quality of life for single or dominant ventricle heart issues, such as for hypoplastic left heart syndrome, tricuspid atresia and many others.
+We are widely recognized for our leadership in staged palliative surgeries to help relieve patients’ symptoms and improve quality of life for patients with single ventricle heart disease, including hypoplastic left heart syndrome, tricuspid atresia and many others.

 What is Single Ventricle Defect?